elfensky/helldivers1api/README.md

 ## Docker

+When using the docker container, the database you are connecting to needs to already exist.
+It will **not** create it for you.

-docker login ghcr.io
+- docker login ghcr.io

-> username: your-github-username
+    - username: your-github-username
-> password: classic-key-with-correct-permissions
+    - password: classic-key-with-correct-permissions

 #### Build locally

-docker build -t ghcr.io/elfensky/helldivers1api:dev .
+- Use `docker build -t ghcr.io/elfensky/helldivers1api:staging --build-arg NODE_ENV=staging .` to build the image locally for local hardware
-docker buildx build --platform linux/amd64 -t ghcr.io/elfensky/helldivers1api:dev .
+- Use `docker buildx build --platform linux/amd64 -t ghcr.io/elfensky/helldivers1api:staging --build-arg NODE_ENV=staging .` to build the image for standard x32_64 hardware
-Use `docker compose up` to run the container locally.
+- Use `docker compose up` to run the container locally.
-Use `docker push ghcr.io/elfensky/helldivers1api:dev` to push the image to ghcr.io.

 #### Deploy to ghcr.io

+Use `docker push ghcr.io/elfensky/helldivers1api:staging` to push the image to ghcr.io.

 ## Prisma